 Federal Motor Carrier Safety Administration Regulations

-- Licensing – Everyone who operates a commercial truck must have the proper commercial driver’s license and training for that particular type of vehicle.
+Licensing – Everyone who operates a commercial truck must have the proper commercial driver’s license (CDL) and training for that particular type of vehicle.
 Each CDL requires training and examinations, and driving special trucks like HAZMAT may require an additional endorsement on the CDL.
 Companies should never allow someone without the necessary license and/or endorsement to operate one of its commercial trucks.

 Health conditions – Approved medical professionals must conduct a thorough examination of CDL applicants or renewal applicants and determine that drivers do not have any potentially dangerous medical conditions that would interfere with their abilities to operate trucks.
 Dangerous and disqualifying conditions include untreated heart disease or diabetes, seizure disorders, musculoskeletal problems like arthritis, sensory loss, or untreated sleep disorders.

-- Hours of service – Fatigued driving is a serious issue in the trucking industry, as drivers who fall asleep at the wheel regularly cause devastating and tragic crashes.
+Hours of service – Fatigued driving is a serious issue in the trucking industry, as drivers who fall asleep at the wheel regularly cause devastating and tragic crashes.
 To prevent fatigued driving, strict rules curb the number of consecutive hours and consecutive days a driver can work without taking breaks to rest and sleep.
 These rules are complicated, though each driver should understand their restrictions and companies should enforce compliance.

-- Intoxicated driving – Commercial drivers face stricter intoxicated driving laws than regular drivers, with a legal limit of 0.04 percent blood alcohol content (BAC) compared to 0.08 percent for everyone else.
+Intoxicated driving – Commercial drivers face stricter intoxicated driving laws than regular drivers, with a legal limit of 0.04 percent blood alcohol content (BAC) compared to 0.08 percent for everyone else.
 Even a non-commercial drunk driving conviction can result in the suspension or revocation of a CDL.
 Truck drivers are also subject to random and post-accident drug and alcohol testing.
 If a commercial driver fails a drug or alcohol test, the trucking company should take necessary measures, including possible suspension, to prevent that individual from operating a truck in the future while under the influence.

 Texas State Traffic Laws